chelast55/SourceToDoc/README.md

 ```

 ## Setup
+Todo: How to ensure submodules are also fetched (git submodule update --init)
 ### Linux (Debian/Ubuntu)
 All Dependencies can be installed via *apt* and *pip* packet managers.
 If you have not installed `python(3.12)` yet or your default `python(3)` version is older than `3.12`, install it first and make sure, it is set as default